Cutleast/DynamicRaceMenuInterfacePatcher/README.md

 1. Install Python 3.11 (Make sure that you add it to PATH!)
 2. Clone repository
 3. Open terminal in repository folder
-4. Type in following command to install all requirements:
+4. Type in following command to install all requirements (Using a virtual environment is strongly recommended!):
    `pip install -r requirements.txt`

 ### 3. Execute from source